Organisation internationale de la Francophonie: Association of Francophone Universities

-TV5Monde, the French-speaking international television
+TV5Monde

 TV5Monde is the first international French language television network, available in many countries.
 On television and online the audience of TV5Monde has grown rapidly.
-TV5 is one of the three largest television networks in the world (along with the BBC and CNN), and is considered one of the greatest achievements of the Francophonie.
-It provides wide access to original television programmes in French, and contributes to the development of the language and French-speaking cultures.
+TV5 is one of the three largest television networks in the world (along with the BBC and CNN).
+It provides wide access to original television programs in French, and contributes to the development of the language and French-speaking cultures.
 It broadcasts the different forms of the French language spoken around the world, with all their accents.
 It reaches beyond native speakers of French; the majority of those who can receive it and part of its audience comprise viewers for whom French is not the mother tongue.
-Thanks to subtitles in various languages, it provides access to the Francophonie to non-French speakers - it is translated into 12 languages.
+Thanks to subtitles in various languages, it provides access to the Francophonie to non-French speakers – it is translated into 12 languages.

 International Association of French-speaking Mayors

-The International Association of French-speaking Mayors was created in Quebec City in 1979 Jean Pelletier and Jacques Chirac, then the respective mayors of Quebec City and Paris with an initial group of 20 founder-cities.
+The International Association of French-speaking Mayors was created in Quebec City in 1979 by Jean Pelletier and Jacques Chirac, then the respective mayors of Quebec City and Paris with an initial group of 20 founder-cities.
 It is an operating agency for urban development gathering 48 countries or governments.
 The goal is to establish close cooperation in all areas of municipal activities.
 Its missions are to strengthen local democracy, building municipal capacities, and to support the populations.
 The association pursues its actions in the domains of health, culture, youth and education, urban development, training, and municipal infrastructures.

 The association is presided by Anne Hidalgo (Paris' mayor) since 2009, with Pierre Baillet as permanent secretary.